Thee Quaker Podcast brings stories of spiritual courage to your ears.

 Co-host & Executive Producer

 Jon’s unique success promoting his music in the early days of Youtube led him to found the QuakerSpeak video project, for which he spent six years traveling, interviewing Friends, and publishing a video every week.
-By the end of his tenure in 2020, the project had over 4 million views.
+By the end of his tenure as director of QuakerSpeak in 2020, the project had over 4 million views.

 In 2022, Jon embarked on a new journey: envisioning a future for Friends and online media.
 The resulting startup organization, Thee Quaker Project aims to bring Quakerism into the internet age.